-Arena Finance uses the funds that it receives from Westaim to acquire credit investments and other securities from AOC or other third parties at their fair market value.
-Arena Finance does not have a target range of investment; the size of the credit investments and other securities acquired from AOC or other third parties depends on, among other things, any diversification requirements which may be imposed by any lender as well as the investment policy of Arena Finance.
-In the absence of such requirements, Arena Finance will not be subject to concentration limitations but management of Arena Finance will instead use its best judgment as to what is prudent in the circumstances.
+(a) AFHC - AFHC, a subsidiary of Westaim, is a Delaware limited liability company that uses the funds that it receives from Westaim to acquire credit investments and other securities from AOC or other third parties at their fair market value.
+AFHC does not have a target range of investment; the size of the credit investments and other securities acquired from AOC or other third parties depends on, among other things, any diversification requirements which may be imposed by any lender as well as the investment policy of AFHC.
+In the absence of such requirements, AFHC will not be subject to concentration limitations but management of AFHC will instead use its best judgment as to what is prudent in the circumstances.
+AFHC has a two member board of directors consisting of Glenn G. MacNeil, CFO of Westaim and Joseph A. Schenk, an independent director.

-Before acquiring any investment, Arena Finance reviews the nature of the investment, including the credit-worthiness of the borrower, the nature and extent of any collateral and the expected return on the investment.
-Arena Finance acquires investments based on its assessment of the fair market value of the investments at the time of purchase.
+Before acquiring any investment, AFHC reviews the nature of the investment, including the creditworthiness of the borrower, the nature and extent of any collateral and the expected return on the investment.
+AFHC acquires investments based on its assessment of the fair market value of the investments at the time of purchase.
 If an investment is to be acquired from AOC, such acquisition is reviewed and approved by a person or committee that is independent of each of AOC and Westaim that has knowledge of fundamentals-based, asset oriented credit investments.
-Arena Finance's primary revenue consists of interest income, dividend income and/or fees earned on the investments that it acquires.
-The operating results of Arena Finance also include any gain (loss) on its investments.
+AFHC's primary revenue consists of interest income, dividend income and/or fees earned on the investments that it acquires.
+The operating results of AFHC also include any gain (loss) on its investments.

-AOC

-AOC is an LLC formed under the laws of Delaware.
-Westaim Origination Holdings, Inc. ("WOH"), a wholly-owned Delaware subsidiary of Westaim, is currently the only member of AOC.
+(b) AOC - AOC is a limited liability company formed under the laws of Delaware.
+WOH, a wholly-owned Delaware subsidiary of WCA, is currently the only member of AOC.
 AOC currently has a three member board of directors consisting of J. Cameron MacDonald, Daniel B. Zwirn, Chief Executive Officer and Chief Investment Officer of Arena Investors, and Lawrence Cutler, Chief Operating Officer of Arena Investors.

 AOC uses the funds that it receives from Westaim to locate credit and other security investment opportunities, investigate such opportunities including conducting due diligence on the potential borrower, structuring and documenting the investment and ultimately, funding the investment using its own funds.
 Once it has a portfolio of credit and other security investments, AOC may look to dispose of all or a portion of such portfolio in order to provide it with the funds necessary to make additional investments.
-All or a portion of the portfolio may be disposed of by AOC to third parties, including Arena Finance, certain investment funds or client accounts managed by AI, and/or other third parties.
+All or a portion of the portfolio may be disposed of by AOC to third parties, including AFHC, certain investment funds or client accounts managed by Arena Investors, and/or other third parties.
 In addition, AOC may retain a portion of the investments for its own account, but this is not its primary investment strategy.
-Because AOC may offer and sell investments to Arena Finance and certain investment funds or client accounts managed by AI, procedures have been implemented to provide for the review of, and consent to, such transactions on behalf of Arena Finance and each related party.
+Because AOC may offer and sell investments to AFHC and certain investment funds or client accounts managed by Arena Investors, to provide for the review of, and consent to, such transactions on behalf of AFHC and each related party.
 These procedures include the review and approval of the transaction by a person or committee that is independent of each of AOC and Westaim that has knowledge of fundamentals-based, asset oriented credit investments.